HelpMe-Pls/Life-Engineering/Tips & Tools/Interview prep.md

 - Don't answer their questions just for the sake of answering questions, _==it's more about **delivering your key message**==_.
 - Be aware of the position you're applying to so that you can tell your story in a way that _highlights your expertise_.
 - If any of the interview rounds running over the scheduled time, then you got one foot in the door.
+> [!important]- MOST IMPORTANT: Take ownership
+> - Take control of the interview.
+Show them that their questions are just guidelines for your upcoming answers, then answer those questions to the fullest extent possible (as if you're teaching them about your achievement, in a subtle way).
+> - There's a distinct difference between actually answering the question and rambling.
+To avoid rambling, you get straight to the point, cut out unnecessary information and ideally, your answers should serve as hooks to get them asking more clarifying questions (which you already anticipated).
+For example, if the question is: "**_what’s your dream job_**?", then your answer should be something like:
+> 	- _My dream job has three essential pieces.
+It involves **architectural design and strategic thinking**.
+It focuses on **scalable, reliable** software development.
+And it's **impactful** - creating software that solve users needs.
+Those three things which I believe are the core value at your team_.
+> 	- Those words in bold are the ones that serve as hooks.
-> Initiate the speech from the diaphragm to add confidence in your voice.
+> - Initiate the speech from the diaphragm to add confidence in your voice.
-- If they ask you a question that caught you off guard, go with this: "_I've never went through this before, but here's my take_...".
+- If they ask you a question that caught you off guard, go with this: "_I've never went through this before, but here's my take_...". ==It's OK to take a moment before answering the question==.
 The key here is that you must ==let them know that you're willing to figure things out and take ownership of your problem==.
 	- Skip the "_It depends..._" and get straight to fixing things.
 Show them you're a problem-solver, not just someone who explains why things went wrong.
+	- If you really know the answer, try to ==lay out on the table various relevant options==, something like: "_You know, I could answer that in three different ways.
+I could talk about tools, I could talk about strategies.
+I could talk about communications.
+Which one is valuable to you?_"
 	- If it's about your employment gap, just be honest, tell them the story, then quickly pivot it back to how your goals align with theirs and why you decided to work at their company.

 > [!important] NEVER EVER play the victim